Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 13.35.19 UTC
+- WIB: Selasa, 19 November 2024 14.23.56 UTC
-- WITA: Selasa, 19 November 2024 14.35.19 UTC
+- WITA: Selasa, 19 November 2024 15.23.56 UTC
-- WIT: Selasa, 19 November 2024 15.35.19 UTC
+- WIT: Selasa, 19 November 2024 16.23.56 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology